csev/dj4e/assn/dj4e_hello.md

     Source Code:   /home/--your account--/django_projects/dj4e
     Working Directory:   /home/--your account--/django_projects/dj4e

-In your WGSI Configuration file use:
+You should leave the virtual environment setting the same - pointing to your `django2` virtual environment.

+Your WGSI Configuration file under the Web tab on PythonAnywhere should be replaced with this text:

     import os
     import sys